Get Started Investing

 Intermediate Mode

-Once you have your Betterment and eToro accounts set up, you’ll want to level up.
+Once you have your Empower and eToro accounts set up, you’ll want to level up.
 The next step in your investing strategy is to start at least one retirement account.

 While retirement investing isn’t exactly difficult, you will need to know a little more than you did to invest with Betterment.